 For the buttercream filling:

-Mix the icing sugar, vegan butter and vanilla in a large bowl until smooth.
+Mix the icing sugar, vegan margarine and vanilla extract in a large bowl until smooth.
 If necessary, add the plant-based milk to help loosen it a little.
 Once mixed, use an electric whisk to mix until pale and fluffy.

 Pipe a small amount of buttercream onto the centre of a macaron.
 Sandwich it together with another macaron, using a gentle twisting motion to prevent it from overflowing.